fonzcastellanos/scalable-video-codec/README.md

 ![License](https://img.shields.io/github/license/fonzcastellanos/scalable-video-codec)

 This an experimental video codec that scales based on content (i.e. physical objects) and point of gaze (i.e. where the viewer is looking).
 Scalability, in this context, is the ability to reconstruct meaningful video information from partial decompressed streams, thereby helping video systems meet their client device processing power and network bandwidth requirements.
+In particular, this video codec provides quality scalability by adaptively varying the color pattern accuracies of regions in each frame.
+Regions where the viewer is looking or that are classified as foreground objects are reconstructed at higher color pattern accuracies.

 ## Notable Features
 - Hiearchical block matching algorithm (HBMA) for motion estimation